yungyuc/nsdhw_23au/project/ShangHungWan/README.md

 ![image 2: rectangles of R-tree](rtree-2.png)
 > image 2.
 Antonin Guttman.
 1984.
 R-trees: a dynamic index structure for spatial searching.
 SIGMOD Rec.
 14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>

+To handle round-off errors in the library.
+It will use epsilon.
+For example, it will allow a small tolerance threshold when it need to check overlap or compare the floating number.

 ## Prospective Users